Singla28/Parking-Management/README.md

 # Parking-Management
 Using Core java.
-Based On Real Time monitoring.
+Based On Real Time monitoring